shannah/xataface/docs/Authentication.md

 In order to switch to MD5 encryption with an existing Xataface installation, all un-encrypted (plain text) passwords must be first converted to MD5.
 There are several ways to do this.
 One method is to directly convert the passwords in the database with the MySQL MD5 function.
 This can be done from the command-line or using a tool such as phpMyAdmin.
 It can also be done solely within Xataface as follows, assuming a small number of users where you either know all of the passwords or are planning to change them:

 1. Log in to your Xataface application as an existing user with ADMIN-level access.
 2. Navigate to the users table.
-If you do not already have a link to it, modify your URL to include "-table=" and the name of your users table.
+If you do not already have a link to it, modify your URL to include `-table=` and the name of your users table.
-3. While logged in, add the encryption=md5 parameter to the fields.ini file as described above.
+3. While logged in, add the `encryption=md5` parameter to the fields.ini file as described above.
 4. Select each user and re-enter or reset their password.
 It will now be stored with MD5 encryption.
 5. After completing the above step for all users, you may log out and log back in to verify the change.